browserengineering/book/book/embeds.md

 Let's start with downloading images from a URL.
 Naturally, that happens over HTTP, which we already have a `request` function for.
-However, all of the content we've downloaded so far---HTML, CSS, and JavaScript---has been textual, but images typically use binary data formats.
-So we'll need to extend `request` to support binary data.
+However, while all of the content we've downloaded so far---HTML, CSS, and JavaScript---has been textual, images typically use binary data formats.
+We'll need to extend `request` to support binary data.

 The change is pretty minimal: instead of passing the `"r"` flag to `makefile`, pass a `"b"` flag indicating binary mode: